 Written by landlords!
 Tried & true strategies for finding a home.

-This Video Renting with Dogs is also in Spanish.
+This video is also in Spanish.

 1. Give yourself time!
 There are plenty of dog friendly landlords out there, but it can several weeks to find the rental you need.
 So plan ahead and be resourceful and persistent.